thedataking/SublimeWritingStyle/README.md

 SublimeWritingStyle
 ===================

 Improve your writing style with this Sublime Text package.
+Currently it requires Sublime Text 2; an update is required for ST3.

 Why Should I use this package?
 ------------------------------